quicbit-js/qb-obj2type/readme.md

 # qb1-type-obj

-Functions for converting types to and from generic objects/arrays.
+Functions for converting qb type objects to and from generic objects/arrays.